DennisSchmitz/Jovian_archive/README.md

 ### Pipeline features
 - Data quality control (QC) and cleaning.
+  - Including library fragment length analysis, usefull for sample preparation QC.
 - Removal of human* data (patient privacy).
-  - _* We suggest the latest human genome because Jovian is intended for clinical samples.
-You can however use any reference you'd like, as [explained here](#faq)._
+  - _* You can use whichever reference you would like, as [explained here](#faq).
+However, since Jovian is intended for human clinical samples, we suggest using a human reference._
 - Assembly of short reads into bigger scaffolds (often full viral genomes).
-- Taxonomic annotation:
+- Taxonomic classification:
-  - Classification: Every nucleic acid containing biological entity is determined up to species level.
+  - Every nucleic acid containing biological entity (i.e. not only viruses) is determined up to species level.
-  <i>NB.
-Lowest Common Ancestor (LCA) analysis moves ambigious results up to their last common ancestor.</i>
+  - Lowest Common Ancestor (LCA) analysis is performed to move ambiguous results up to their last common ancestor, which makes results more robust.
-  <i>E.g. if a scaffold is found in both bacteria and phages with similar certainty, it is moved to their LCA: the root of all life.</i>
+- Viral typing:
-  - Viral typing: Norovirus, Enterovirus, Hepatitis A, Hepatitis E and Rotavirus A scaffolds can be  automatically typed, resulting in sub-species level annotation.
+  - Several viral families and genera can be taxonomically labelled at the sub-species level as described [here](#virus-typing).
-- Viral scaffolds are cross-referenced against the Virus-Host interaction database and NCBI host metadata and reported.
+- Viral scaffolds are cross-referenced against the Virus-Host interaction database and NCBI host database.
-- Scaffold metrics are generated, e.g. GC content, depth of coverage (DoC), breadth of coverage (BoC), taxonomic E-value, complete taxonomic lineage.
-- Fragment length analysis.
+- Scaffolds are detailedly annotated:
+  - Depth of coverage.
+  - GC content.
-- Open reading frame (ORF) prediction.
+  - Open reading frames (ORFs) are predicted.
-- Minority variants (quasispecies) identification.
+  - Minority variants (quasispecies) are identified.
+- Importantly, results of all processes listed above are presented via an [interactive web-report](#pipeline-visualizations) which includes an [audit trail](#audit-trail).

 ### Pipeline visualizations
-All data is visualized via interactive Jupyter Notebooks, interactive websites with embedded code that contain the following graphics:
+All data are visualized via an interactive web-report, [as shown here](#example-jovian-report), which includes:
+- A collation of interactive QC graphs via `MultiQC`.
 - Taxonomic results are presented on three levels:
   - For an entire (multi sample) run, interactive heatmaps are made for non-phage viruses, phages and bacteria.
 They are stratified to different taxonomic levels.
-  - For a sample level overview, Krona interactive taxonomic piecharts are generated.
+  - For a sample level overview, `Krona` interactive taxonomic piecharts are generated.
-  - For detailed information, interactive tables are generated.
-Similar to popular spreadsheet applications.
+  - For more detailed analyses, interactive tables are included.
+Similar to popular spreadsheet applications (e.g. Microsoft Excel).
-- Interactive genome browser: Allows in-depth alignment inspection, including predicted ORFs and detected minority variants.
+    - Classified scaffolds
+    - Unclassified scaffolds (i.e. "Dark Matter")
+- Virus typing results are presented via interactive spreadsheet-like tables.
+- An interactive scaffold alignment viewer (`IGVjs`) is included, containing:
+  - Detailed alignment information.
+  - Depth of coverage graph.
+  - GC content graph.
+  - Predicted open reading frames (ORFs).
+  - Identified minority variants (quasispecies).
+- All SNP metrics are presented via interactive spreadsheet-like tables, allowing detailed analysis.

+### Virus typing
+After a Jovian analysis is finished you can perform virus-typing (i.e. sub-species level taxonomic labelling).
+These analyses can be started by the command `bash jovian -vt [virus keyword]`, where `[virus keyword]` can be: `NoV` (Caliciviridae), `EV` (Picornaviridae), `RVA` (_Rotavirus A_), `HAV` (_Hepatovirus A | Hepatitis A_), `HEV` (_Orthohepevirus A | Hepatitis E_), `PV` (Papillomaviridae) or `Flavi` (Flaviviridae).
+More detailed information is given upon the command `bash jovian -vt-help`.

 ### Audit trail
 An audit trail, used for clinical reproducability and logging, is generated and contains:
 - A unique methodological fingerprint of the code is generated and accessible via GitHub: allowing to exactly reproduce the analysis, even retrospectively by reverting to old versions of the pipeline code.
 - The following information is also logged:
   - Database timestamps
-  - Pipeline parameters
+  - (user-specified) Pipeline parameters

+However, several things are out-of-scope for Jovian logging:
+- The `IGVjs` version
+- The `virus typing-tools` version
+  - Currently we depend on a public web-tool hosted by the [RIVM](https://www.rivm.nl/en).
+These are developed in close collaboration with - *but independently of* - Jovian.
+A versioning system for the `virus typing-tools` is being worked on, however, this is not trivial and will take some time.
+- The database versions
+  - We only save the timestamps of the database files, this is because the databases used by Jovian have no official versioning.
+Any versioning scheme is therefore out-of-scope for Jovian and a responsibility of the end-user.
+- Input files
+  - We only save the names and location of input files at the time the analysis was performed.
+Long-term storage of the data, and documenting their location over time, is the responsibility of the end-user.

 ___